LMS-SLNCity/LMS-SLNCity_V2/QUICK-TEST.md

 - **Console tab**: Should see:
   ```
-  🔄 View changed to: lab - loading data...
+  � View changed to: lab
+  ⏳ Data will be loaded by components as needed
-  📦 Loading data for view: lab
+  📦 LabQueue: Loading required data...
   🔄 Cache MISS: visits - fetching from API
   🔄 Cache MISS: visit-tests - fetching from API
   🔄 Cache MISS: antibiotics - fetching from API
   🔄 Cache MISS: units - fetching from API
-  ✅ Data loaded for view: lab
+  ✅ LabQueue: Data loaded
   ```

 ### ❌ FAIL if you see:
 - More than 6 API calls
 - Duplicate calls to same endpoints
+- Data loads before component mounts

 ---

-## 🧪 TEST 4: Navigate Back to Reception (Should Use Cache)
+## 🧪 TEST 4: Navigate Back to Create Visit (Should Use Cache)

 1. Click **Create Visit** again
 2. **Watch Network tab** - should see **0 API calls**